benjamin-berhault/benjamin-berhault.github.io/_posts/2018-06-13-reaching-the-optimal-dispatch-for-an-emergency-dispatch-system.md

 This application has been setup to recover the first 3 fastest units (this is of course just a parameter modifiable, if needed).
 The allocation options are now presented with 2 maps:

-* &bull; One showing the response capacity before allocation, at the top
+* One showing the response capacity before allocation, at the top
-* &bull; And after allocation for the bottom one
+* And after allocation for the bottom one

 The ambulances are represented by blue points of interest and the request by a red one.
 For the road segments, red means that those segments are not reachable by a team under the 8 minutes quality of service threshold.
 For those reachable by 1 to 5 teams they are assigned a color from yellow to green, green if 5 teams are able to reach them under 8 minutes.